cleavel1/Orthophoto-Image-Mapping/README.md

 The primary goal of this project is to simplify the CAD mapping process by delivering a software application that takes as input the drone image, processes the linework as a 2D graph object, and outputs a CAD file with the completed work.
 If performed at a high enough accuracy, such an application would significantly accelerate the mapping procedure.
 It would allow land surveyors to begin the manual process with QA on the auto-completed linework, instead of completing all linework by hand, so that they can quickly move on to other aspects (e.g., labelling).

 ## Current Branches
+Please keep your work on the appropriate branch until ready to merge to Main:
 - Main
 - prototyping
 - edge-detection